 Partners: ETIS/ENSEA, France; USP and PUC-Rio, Brazil

-Team: 10 permanent researchers, 1 research eng., 2 PhD students
+Team: 10 permanent researchers, 1 research eng., 8 PhD students, 4 Post-docs, 1 MSc student

 Communication networks of interconnected devices lie at the core of many key future technologies such as distributed control systems for autonomous vehicles, sensor networks for structural health monitoring and for smart cities.
 In addition to reliability, all these applications come with strict requirements in terms of: energy efficiency, security, latency and self-optimization capabilities, and demand for innovative enabling technologies.
 The emerging Internet of Things (IoT) paradigm, projected to connect billions of wireless “things” (wireless sensors, wearables, biochip transponders, etc.) in a vast network with drastically different characteristics among its components, has moved from being a futuristic vision to an increasing reality over the recent years.
 The ELIOT project is perfectly timed to address the main challenges above.
 Specifically, the project is focused on the following key objectives to IoT applications: